-Attachment 2 - Ongoing Priorities Checklist
+Attachment 2 - On going Priorities Check list

-Priority Assignment Status &Notes Type N Type N policy subgroup On hold until other workload lessens. Туре F Policy Policy Policy is complete with the off-channe and now is in discussions on both elect channel habitat, to respond to the Februations.
+Priority Assignment Status &Notes Туре N Type N policy subgroup On hold until other workload lessens. Туре F Policy Policy is complete with the off-channel habitat field trips and now is in discussions on both electrofishing and off- channel habitat, to respond to the February 2014 Board motions.
 Unstable Slopes Policy Board accepted Policy's recommendations; now DNR and UPSAG are working on implementing those recommendations.
 UPSAG is in the middle of hiring a contractor to do a literature review.
 Adaptive Mgmt Accepted by Board at August 2013 meeting, CR-103 Program Reform Rule Changes process initiated.
 Implemented initial changes at November 2013 meeting, will tweak changes for subsequent meetings.
-Ongoing CMER Mark Hicks & CMER Co-Chairs to give update(s) as needed at Policy reports reviewed by Policy Todd Baldwin, CMER Co-Chairs meetings; AMPA to give quarterly reports for when CMER studies to come to Policy
+Ongoing CMER Mark Hicks & CMER Co-Chairs to give update(s) as needed at Policy reports reviewed Todd Baldwin, meetings; AMPA to give quarterly reports for when CMER by Policy y Policy CMER Co-Chairs studies to come to Policy

-^{}This table notes the Policy Committee priorities that were sent to the Forest Practices Board and any other major topics or issues that arise during the year.
+This table notes the Policy Committee priorities that were sent to the Forest Practices Board and any other major topics or issues that arise during the year.

-Attachment 3 - Entities, Groups, or Subgroups: Schedule and Notes
+Attachment 3 - Entities, Groups, or Subgroups: : Schedule and Notes

-Entity, Group, or Next Meeting Date Notes
+Entity, Group, or Subgroup Next Meeting Date Notes

-Subgroup

 TFW Policy Committee May 7

 CMER April 28

 Type N Policy TBD On hold due to workload constraints.

 Subgroup

 Type F Discussed at regular Policy meetings.

 Forest Practices Board May 12